Chemin de fer de Petite Ceinture: III - Ouest Company's Chemin de Fer de Ceinture Rive Gauche

-In earlier state-rail-company negotiations, the state had obtained the possibility of buying the Auteuil line back from the Ouest company, and they used this as leverage to get the company to agree to signing a Ceinture Rive Gauche concession convention on 31 May 1865.
-In this agreement, the state would return the Auteuil-line concession to the Ouest company, would complete the already-underway landscaping and bridges needed for the line, as well work an 'eventual' additional concession for a rail connection between their Auteuil line and the Ceinture Rive Droite at Batignolles; the state reserved, all the same, an eight-year delay during which it reserved the right to purchase some or all of the concession in case ongoing plans for a 'métropolitan' railway line went through.
-The Ouest company, on their side of the agreement, would lay the rail, provide all the buildings, and execute and maintain rail service; for the Exposition, the Ouest agreed to lay a 'temporary' antenna from its 'Grenelle' station north to the Champ de Mars, and make the required modifications to their Auteuil line that would allow it to be used by freight trains.
+In earlier state-rail-company negotiations, the state had obtained the option to buy the Auteuil line back from the Ouest company, and used this as leverage to get the company to agree to sign a Ceinture Rive Gauche concession convention on 31 May 1865.
+By this agreement, the state would return the Auteuil-line concession to Ouest, complete the already-underway landscaping and bridges needed for the line, and work an 'eventual' additional concession for a rail connection between its Auteuil line and the Ceinture Rive Droite at Batignolles.
+All the same, the state reserved an eight-year delay during which it would have the right to purchase some or all the concession in case ongoing plans for a 'métropolitan' railway line went through.
+Ouest, for its part of the agreement, would lay the rail; provide all the buildings; execute and maintain rail service; and, for the Exposition, lay a 'temporary' antenna from its Grenelle station north to the Champ de Mars and make the required modifications to its Auteuil line to allow it to be used by freight trains.

-The Ceinture Rive Gauche line began service on 25 February 1867, and the 'temporary' Grenelle-Champ de Mars portion of track entered service two days later, all in time for the Exposition opening.
-All that remained was the portion of rail connecting the Auteuil lines to the Ceinture Rive Droite under the railway lines from the (rebuilt and renamed since 1853) Gare St-Lazare: the underpass construction began in February 1867, and it and its new station, Courcelles-Ceinture, began service from 25 March 1869.
+The Ceinture Rive Gauche line began service on 25 February 1867, and the 'temporary' Grenelle-Champ de Mars portion of track entered service two days later, all in time for the Exposition's opening.
+All that remained to do was the portion of rail connecting the Auteuil lines to the Ceinture Rive Droite under the railway lines from the Gare St-Lazare, rebuilt and renamed since 1853.
+The underpass construction began in February 1867, and it and its new station, Courcelles-Ceinture, began service from 25 March 1869.